rhyolight/numenta-web/packages/numenta.com/pages/resources/numenta-on-intelligence-podcast/episode-10-conversation-with-jeff-hawkins-on-thalamus.md

 ---
 author: Numenta
 description: In this episode, Matt Taylor chats with Numenta co-founder Jeff Hawkins, who shares his speculative thoughts about the thalamus and the role it plays in intelligence.
+This episode is the first of several where we'll be sharing casual conversations on a variety of topics with Jeff and our VP of Research, Subutai Ahmad.
 date: 2019/04/10
 image: ../images/episode-10-thalamus.png
 link: https://www.buzzsprout.com/188368/1027150-episode-10-conversation-with-jeff-hawkins-on-the-thalamus